franc014/jandrade.co.v4/src/content/blog/images-on-scroll-intersection-observer.md

 ---
 title: Show Images while scrolling with Intersection Observer
 tags: ["intersection observer", "scrolling", "javascript", "Astro"]
 excerpt: "Sometimes you might have a requirement for a Website to make images appear while scrolling.
-In this post I'll show you an implementation with Javascript Intersection Observer"
+In this post, I'll show you an implementation with Javascript Intersection Observer"
 pubDate: 2023-07-03 00:00
 ---